-National Electronic Fund Transfer (NEFT) is a nation-wide payments system that allows the transfer of funds from one bank’s account to another.
+National Electronic Funds Transfer or NEFT is a nationwide payments system that allows transfer of funds from one bank’s account to another.
 With an increased focus on online banking, NEFT has become one of the most popular ways of transferring funds.
-Since it can electronically transfer funds from any bank branch to any individual, it has eliminated the need to visit a bank branch for transfer of funds.
+Since it can electronically transfer funds from any bank account to another, one need not visit the bank branch to transfer funds through NEFT.

-NEFT works on a round-the-clock basis i.e. 24×7, 365 days.
+NEFT transactions are available 24×7 and 365 days on all days of the year.
 Earlier, NEFT transactions were available from 8:00 AM to 6:30 PM from Monday to Friday only.
-However, RBI has regularised that NEFT transactions will be available 24*7 on all days of the year, including holidays.
+However, RBI has regularised that NEFT transactions will be available on all days of the year, including holidays.

 Also, after usual banking hours, NEFT transactions are expected to be automated transactions initiated using ‘Straight Through Processing (STP)’ modes by the banks.

 Below are the steps to know how to transfer funds through NEFT online:

 - Log in to your net banking account

 - Click on the ‘Fund transfer’ option on the main page

 - After selecting, you need to add the beneficiary to your account if you haven’t already

 - To add a new beneficiary, click on the ‘Add beneficiary’ option displayed on the page

 - Now, enter the beneficiary’s details such as the name of the beneficiary, account number, IFSC, etc.